navneet-9/isci-hithub-test/docs/polar-bears-and-ice.md

   <img width="615" height="600" src="http://2.bp.blogspot.com/-njDh8aQ_Rd4/T0A8FcYAr_I/AAAAAAAACG4/iZqA2r3abu8/s1600/3354453675-650.jpg">
 </p>

-  *Figure 1: This shows the predicted sea ice decline to the observed sea ice decline from 1950 to 2050 (Stroeve et al., 2007).*
+  *Figure 1: This shows the predicted sea ice decline to the observed sea ice decline in the Arctic from 1950 to 2050 (Stroeve et al., 2007).*

 Initially, the purpose of this article appears to be to inform the general public, but it later becomes clear that the purpose is to persuade the public that sea ice loss is not harmful to polar bears in any way.
 Various opinionated terms are used, such as “proclaimed”, “failed spectacularly”, “his chums”, and more (Crockford, 2021).
 The author should use balanced arguments while considering all evidence when informing the argument, unlike Crockford who subjectively presents information.
-Other studies have provided strong evidence, such as reduced sea-ice habitat, declining reproductive rates, and increased cannibalism, to demonstrate the impact of decreasing sea ice on polar bears (Molnár et al., 2010; Owen and Swaisgood, 2008).
+Other studies have provided strong evidence, such as reduced sea-ice habitat, declining reproductive rates, and increased cannibalism to demonstrate the impact of decreasing sea ice on polar bears (Molnár et al., 2010; Owen and Swaisgood, 2008).
 It is difficult to determine the exact impact of climate change on polar bears, numerous factors play a role such as changing food supply, human interactions, and different adaptation strategies in subpopulations so further studies would be useful.